All Episodes

 Telephone number is 800-282-2882.

-Now, it's amazing when we talk about the uh the area of uh politics where corruption resides.
+Now, it's amazing when we talk about the area of politics where corruption resides.

-It's amazing how all this attention's focused on on delay because of this indictment.
+It's amazing how all this attention is focused on delay because of this indictment.

-But what Chuck Schumer is uh has done here, people and his staff have just it's basically still under the radar, and it's why I want to talk about it.
+But what Chuck Schumer has done here, people and his staff have just, it's basically still under the radar, and that's why I want to talk about it.

 Staff members for a champion of the right to privacy and a leading critic of identity theft fraudulently obtained the credit report of a rising black political star.